RaidPRDev/android-webapp-startup/README.md

 To download visit https://developer.android.com/studio/

 #### Google Developer License
 This might seem obvious but you will need a Google Developer License in order to make a final build and publish.
-With the license you can create your app and application id which you will need when you configure the app's project manifest file.<br>
+With the license you can create your app and application id which you will need when you configure the app's project manifest and build script file.<br>
 For more information visit https://developers.google.com/

 ___